AgustinPereira25/EntregaBaseDeDatos3/README.md

 # EntregaBaseDeDatos3
-Desarrollo de un programa implementando patrones Facade, Value Object, MVC, DAO.
-Creación de la base de datos (MySQL), pool de conexiones.
+Software developed using Patterns such as: Facade, Value Object, MVD and DAO.
+DB Creation in MySQL, with connection pool.